Joey Aiuppa: "Joey O'Brien" and "Joey Doves"

-For almost 40 years, Aiuppa's original nickname was his old boxing name, "Joey O'Brien", often abbreviated in mob circles to just "O'Brien" or "Joey O." In those days, Irish boxers got paid more on the fight card, so Aiuppa chose an Irish name to fight under.
+For almost 40 years, Aiuppa's original nickname was his old boxing name, "Joey O'Brien", often abbreviated in mob circles to just "O'Brien" or "Joey O." Irish boxers got paid more on the fight card in those days so Aiuppa chose an Irish name to fight under.
 This was one of his last known jobs before he started as a driver for the Outfit.

 In a move reminiscent of Al Capone's prosecution for tax evasion, Aiuppa was convicted in 1966 for the unlawful possession and transportation of mourning doves across state lines.
-Under the Migratory Bird Treaty Act of 1918, it is illegal to possess more than 24 doves per person outside of hunting season.
+Under the Migratory Bird Treaty Act of 1918, possessing more than 24 doves per person is illegal outside of hunting season.
 In September 1962, as part of Robert F. Kennedy's crackdown on the Chicago Outfit, FBI agents in Kansas searching Aiuppa's car discovered 563 frozen doves.
-Following a series of appeals, Aiuppa was eventually sentenced in August 1966, and received a three-month jail sentence and a $1,000 fine.
+Following a series of appeals, Aiuppa was eventually sentenced in August 1966 and received a three-month jail sentence and a $1,000 fine.
 As a result, Aiuppa gained various nicknames like "Joey Doves", "Joey the Doves", "Doves", and "Mourning Doves".

 Leadership

 Joey Aiuppa gained control of the Chicago Outfit after the death of Sam Giancana, who had strong support from Paul Ricca and Tony Accardo.
 Aiuppa became the boss in 1971 after Felix Anthony "Milwaukee Phil" Alderisio was sent to prison.
 Under the leadership of Aiuppa, the Chicago Outfit grew stronger ties to its Las Vegas Casinos.
 Eventually, he became one of several de facto leaders running The Outfit in Chicago.
-Following his indictment and through his subsequent imprisonment, Joseph Ferriola ran the outfit from 1985 until 1988.
-Aiuppa's chauffeur driver and mentor, Samuel Carlisi, took over leadership operations shortly after.
+Following his indictment and subsequent imprisonment, Joseph Ferriola ran the Outfit from 1985 until 1988.
+Aiuppa's chauffeur driver and protégé, Samuel Carlisi, took over leadership operations shortly after.

 Sometime following the murder of Giancana, Aiuppa bought a house in Palm Springs, California, as had several other Chicago mobsters.